Left to right: Ben Thomas, Neil Melhuish, Helen O’Toole, Sean Lyons and Martin Cocker.

 As the Executive Director of Netsafe, Martin leads the Netsafe team.
 He oversees the development of partner relationships in NZ and overseas and can often be seen or heard in the media explaining online challenges for New Zealand internet users.
 Martin’s knowledge is sought out by many in NZ and beyond.

-As Director of Outreach, Sean is responsible for Netsafe’s products, marketing and communications team.
+Sean is responsible for Netsafe’s work in the Education sector, public education and strategic partnerships.
 Sean comes from a background in the IT industry and the education sector having spent part of his career as a classroom teacher and school leader.
 He is incredibly knowledgeable about online challenges and is responsible for Netsafe’s programme to combat child sexual exploitation material.

 Helen O’Toole, Director of Operations